The untangling number as a measurement of entanglement complexity in 3-periodic networks: Graph embeddings and their diagrams

-\begin{definition} For an embedding $K^e$ of a graph $K$, we call a \textit{unit cell} the quotient of $K^e$ by a lattice of periodicity, with a chosen basis. \end{definition}

-An example of a unit cell of a graph embedding is shown in Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_uc_xyz}.
+Consider a graph $\mathcal{K}$ and an embedding $K$ of $\mathcal{K}$ in Euclidean space $\mathbb{R}^3$.
+A \textit{unit cell} of $K$ is a domain delimited by a parallelepiped with identified opposite faces that generates the whole embedding $K$ under translations that preserve the periodicity of the structure.
+An example is shown in Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_uc_xyz}, which is a unit cell of \textbf{srs-c}, shown in Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_extended}.
 A parallelepiped delimiting a unit cell can always be rectified to a cube, which we do for simplicity in this paper.

-To obtain a planar diagram from a unit cell, one can project one face of the unit cell onto a square with identified edges, that is, a 2-torus $\mathbb{T}^2 = \mathbb{S}^1 \times \mathbb{S}^1$.
-Similarly to usual knots, a diagram is obtained from a projection called \textit{regular}, that needs to respect some rules to avoid ambiguity in aspects such as the nature of a crossing.
-Some of those rules rely on the notion of transversality, which, for example, requires curves to have non-tangent intersections.
-See in Fig. \ref{fig:transverse} how the curves can be deformed in space to have transverse intersections.